techidaily/site-win11-tips/source/_posts/how-to-decode-and-clear-windows-10s-activity-archive.md

 **Location Activity** includes the times when you let a Windows device get access to your location.
 It's good to double-check this part to see if Windows is storing your location.

 **Speech Activity** should be the top priority if you've ever used Cortana before.
 Here, you'll find saved clips of you giving commands to Cortana, used by Microsoft for better speech recognition.
-If you dislike this, try one of[the best alternatives to Cortana for Windows](https://www.makeuseof.com/best-alternatives-cortana-windows-10/).
+If you dislike this, try one of [the best alternatives to Cortana for Windows](https://www.makeuseof.com/best-alternatives-cortana-windows-10/).

 **Media Activity** is where Microsoft keeps tabs on what you enjoy watching to further your recommendations.
 If you're getting weird suggestions because of something someone else watched, it's worth checking out.